Q: Will pest treatments hurt my kids or pets?

 A: No!
 Any product we use inside (or outside) the home is not harmful to your children, pets, and elderly (or any other sensitive population).

 Q: How much does it cost?

 A: Some services can be quoted over the phone.
-Others, such as rodent, wildlife, and bed bug services require an in-person inspection because the treatment variables range so widely.
+Others, such as rodent and wildlife services require an in-person inspection because the treatment variables range so widely.
 Call us for a free quote today!

 Q: How long will treatment last?

 A: Depending on what pest we are treating for, most one-time treatments come with a 45-day warranty.
 For members of our customer-family with recurring pest control, warranties extend for a full year as long as regular treatments are maintained.

 Q: Do I need to be home for service?

 A: No, unless we need to address a particular problem present on the interior of the property.
 For many pest problems, exterior treatments are able to solve the problem.

 Q: Do I need to leave while my home is being treated?